Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Locations/Towns/Mists of Ravenloft.md

 Beyond these truths, the Mists are your tool to establish the boundaries ofyour horror stories.
 See the "Nature of Ravenloft" section in chapter 3 for details on employing the Mists to focus your horror adventures, leading characters to engage with certain elements while cloaking others in mystery.

-The Mists can always b e found a t a domain's bor­ ders but can also appear in dense banks that rise wherever adventures demand.
-Such banks might veil strangers or hidden foes, or they can trans­ port those who enter them to distant lands, other domains, or even beyond the Domains of Dread.
+The Mists can always b e found a t a domain's borders but can also appear in dense banks that rise wherever adventures demand.
+Such banks might veil strangers or hidden foes, or they can transport those who enter them to distant lands, other domains, or even beyond the Domains of Dread.
 The Mists are inscrutable, but they ever serve the schemes of the Dark Powers, delivering creatures wherever these wicked forces desire.

-The Dark Powers also grant Darklords limited ability to manipulate the Mists surrounding their domains, allowing most to open or close their do­ mains' borders to others on a whim.
-If a domain's borders are closed, supernatural agitation is obvi­ ous to any who approach the Mists.
-This takes the form of roiling disturbances within the haze, menac­ ing silhouettes, threatening sounds, or other activity themed to the Darklord or domain.
-Creatures that enter the Mists at this time, including flying crea­ tures, are subject to the following effects:
+The Dark Powers also grant Darklords limited ability to manipulate the Mists surrounding their domains, allowing most to open or close their domains' borders to others on a whim.
+If a domain's borders are closed, supernatural agitation is obvious to any who approach the Mists.
+This takes the form of roiling disturbances within the haze, menacing silhouettes, threatening sounds, or other activity themed to the Darklord or domain.
+Creatures that enter the Mists at this time, including flying creatures, are subject to the following effects:

-A creature that starts its turn in the Mists must succeed on a DC 20 Constitution saving throw or g a i n 1 l e v e l o f e x h a u s t i o n .
-T h i s e x h a u s t i o n c a n ' t be removed while the creature is in the Mists.
+A creature that starts its turn in the Mists must succeed on a DC 20 Constitution saving throw or gain 1 level of exhaustion.
+Thi s e x h a u s t i o n c a n ' t be removed while the creature is in the Mists.

 • No matter how far a creature travels in the Mists, or which direction it goes, it gets turned around so that it eventually ends up back in the do-
 main it left.